1242509682/RoleSelection/README_EN.md

 ## Update Log

 ```
+v1.1.0
+Use the/rl add command to no longer save empty slots to the configuration file
+Added the configuration item 'Display items per line'
+Attempt to repair the skin color of the character

 v1.0.9
 Added chat prefix display for roles and its corresponding configuration option: "Use Chat Prefix"
 Added support for setting buff-based punishment for illegal items.